 First Impressions

 Weathered indie and retro players realize that 2D pixel art is one of the many blessings of games like this.
 Playing Celeste feels personal, so it doesn’t get tiring playing for extended periods.
-It is easily started and set aside very easily as well.
-It’s easy to save the game and it takes moments to start up again.
+It is easy to start playing or set aside as well.
+It’s a quick button push to save the game and it only takes a moment to start up again.
 It’s not a resource-demanding game, but everything is very crisp and works smoothly, jubilantly if you will.

 Celeste: “Farewell” Expansion, Free DLC

 In 2019, Extremely OK Games came out with a DLC for Celeste called “Farewell.”
 It is the 11th and final chapter of the story.
 People have called it the longest and hardest chapter of Celeste, and I can only imagine so.
 The expansion adds an additional four hours to the game.
 The whole game with Farewell included is about 50-52 hours of gameplay.
 So, if you want an extreme amount of value for a game, it is here.
-Most endeavors requiring that much dedication are debilitating, but Celeste is just a large pie by the bonfire if you keep questioning and trying.
+Most endeavors requiring that much dedication are debilitating, but Celeste is just a contemplative–but pleasant–time out by the bonfire if you keep questioning and trying.
 (By the way, this game is great to play year-round due to the seasonal/mountain climates of the game.)
-Anyway, you can always turn on Assist mode if you get stuck!
+Anyway, you can always turn on “assist mode” in the settings if you get stuck!

-In the meantime, take a leap of faith and hold on, there’s not much else to say about Celeste, or maybe there’s so much to say about Celeste it simply can’t be said clearer.
-Either way, the game has proven itself here.
+Take a leap of faith and hold on as you play Celeste!
+I heartily recommend it.
+There’s not much else to say about Celeste, or maybe there is so much to say about Celeste it simply can’t be summarized.
+Either way, the game has proven itself to me.
 Currently, this is my number one recommendation amongst indies, so please accept my genuine endorsement, and thank you to the developers for making this incredible game.

 Thank You For Reading Mr. Dave Pizza